jrudoler/jrudoler.github.io/books.md

 A running list of things I've been reading...

 ## Fiction
+- The Candy House (Jennifer Egan)
+- Snow Flower and the Secret Fan (Lisa See)
 - Exit West (Mohsin Hamid)
 - The Sirens of Titan (Kurt Vonnegut)
 - Galapagos (Kurt Vonnegut)